-I let the dough sit for 30 min, then did 4 rounds of stretch-n-fold (or is it pinch-n-fold? :-) ), with 30 min rest intervals in-between.
+I let the dough sit for 30 min, then did 4 rounds of stretch-n-fold, with 30 min rest intervals in-between.
 Finally, I let the dough rise undisturbed for approx. 2 hrs.
 The loaf was formed as usual, placed into a banneton with linen cloth insert (because I was afraid the dough with rye would stick again), and refrigerated overnight, about 12 hours.

 The resulting loaf, just out of the oven: